Mixed (hotels, cabins, tents)

 After breakfast at the camp, we set out for a full day trek up the Mutnovsky volcano.
 With two options for the walk depending on the group’s ability, the trek is an enjoyable adventure for everyone, with the highlight being a stroll into the active caldera.

+The first trekking option covers just under 7km, with a rise of 600m.
+A gentle stroll soon starts to climb steadily on the bedded volcanic rock of the Mutnovsky slopes, following a stream which emerges from the caldera gorge ahead.
 The second option is a long walk but with a lesser climb.
 A 6WD bus will take you as far as possible on a track below the hills of Skalisty and Dvugorby, two 20,000-year-old volcanoes.
 Beyond the track, a foot trail climbs past old bore holds spouting steam, with views of a number of peaks in the distance.
 The route makes a long traverse on a mix of rough tundra, lava blocks and banks of air-fall ash and pumice.
 It crosses three broad snowfields before a final rise to the mouth of the caldera gorge.
 The caldera floor is at an altitude of 1,540m, which is still 800m below the ice-capped summit of Mount Mutnovsky.